Black (Bangladeshi band): Formation and Early Days (1997–2000)

-"আমার পৃথিবী (Amar Prithibi)" (2001–2002)
+Amar Prithibi (2001–2002)

-In 2002, Black released their debut album titled আমার পৃথিবী (Amar Prithibi).
-Work began on the album in late 2001, between which they had also released several other singles in various compilation albums, and came into completion fall of 2002.
-This album includes some of their classical hit songs like "আমরা (Amra)", "আমার পৃথিবী (Amar Prithibi)" and "কোথায় (Kothay)".
-The album also displayed Black's earlier heavy music influences in songs like "কবর (Kobor)" and "অন্ধকারের পাশে (Andhokarer Pashe)".
+In 2002, Black released their debut album titled Amar Prithibi.
+Work began on the album in late 2001, between which they had also released several other singles in various compilation albums including their popular single "Chena Dukho" from Charpotro.
+They completed the album in the fall of 2002.
+This album includes some of their classical hit songs like "Amra", "Amar Prithibi" and "Kothay".
+The album also displayed Black's earlier heavy music influences in songs like "Kobor" and "Andhokarer Pashe".
+During the same year, they appeared on Bangladesh National Television (BTV), to perform their title track "Amar Prithibi" on the "Pop-show" Program.

-"উৎসবের পর (Utshober Por)" and "Offbeat" (2003–2004)
+Utshober Por and "Offbeat" (2003–2004)

-Shortly after the release of আমার পৃথিবী (Amar Prithibi), Black started working on their second studio album under the title উৎসবের পর (Utshober Por).
-This album was completed in a much shorter time since the band already had enough material from আমার পৃথিবী (Amar Prithibi) for a second album.
+Shortly after the release of Amar Prithibi, Black started working on their second studio album under the title Utshober Por.
+This album was completed in a much shorter time since the band already had enough material from Amar Prithibi for a second album.
 The album was a departure from Black's usually heavy and alternative styling and instead focused on more mellow and folk-oriented tunes and dealt with more self-exploratory writing.
-The album includes hit singles like "উৎসবের পর (Utshober Por)" and "শ্লোক (Shlok)", which received frequent playback in commercial radio stations.
+The album includes hit singles like "Utshober Por" and "Shlok", which received frequent playback in commercial radio stations.